 Umtanum Creek Recreation Site

-It took some time to locate the starting of the ridge trail.
-But it also wasn’t apparent that we would need to cross the Umtanum Creek under the railroad tracks.
-Though, on the way up, we went over the tracks and stumbled across the path that way.
+It took some time to find the ridge trail.
+It was also unclear that we needed to cross Umtanum Creek under the railroad tracks.
+But on the way in, we went over the tracks instead before stumbling upon the path.

 See more trip photos here.